 It is often said that the "classic" kitchen design is the so-called kitchen triangle, enabling the cook to move between the refrigerator, stove, and sink in a three-point, non-intersecting fashion.

 But an even more basic kitchen design layout than the triangle is the one-wall kitchen design.

 In the one-wall kitchen design, all major work zones of the kitchen are arrayed along one wall.

 Major work zones include the refrigerator, sink, and stove/oven.
-Minor work zones would include: microwave, trash compactor, dishwater, etc.
+Minor work zones would have a microwave, trash compactor, dishwater, etc.

 The counter typically is no less than 8 feet long (any less and you would not be able to fit in all the appliances).
-The order of the work zones can be almost anything: sink, stove, then fridge...or stove, sink, then fridge.
-And so on.
-Because the arrangement is so small, the order does not really matter.
+The order of the work zones can be almost anything: sink, stove, then fridge or stove, sink, then fridge.
+Due to the fact that the arrangement is so small, the order does not matter.